 Radiation resistance

 All collimator components are optimized for operation in high radiation environments.
-For the case of the TCLD’ around IR7 the radiation constraints are significntly relaxed due to the limited beam loss loads .
+For the case of the TCLD’ around IR7 the radiation constraints are significantly relaxed due to the limited beam loss loads at the DS locations.

+The selection of construction materials will take activation properties into account.
+The design is optimized to allow for fast repair, maintenance and replacement, depending on expected residual dose rate levels.
+The design also considers dismantling, radioactive waste conditioning and disposal properties at the end of the lifetime of the component.

 List of units to be installed and spares policy